Accessibility information

 Captioned and BSL interpreted events

 A selection of events, both in-person and livestreamed, are scheduled with live-captioning or a BSL interpreter.
-Look for the tag under each event in the brochure or use the website filters to see the full list.
+Look for the tag under each event in the brochure or visit this page for the full list.
 When an event states it is captioned or BSL interpreted, it means both the livestream of the event (if there is one) and the in-person event will offer these services.

 BSL on request

-You may request a BSL interpreter for any event in the programme.
-Please let us know promptly.
+You can request a BSL interpreter for any event in the programme.
+Given demands on their time, please do let us know as soon as you have booked tickets.
 If we are unable to fulfil a request we will refund or exchange your tickets.

 How it works